Unnamed-Roguelike-Game/Game/README.md

 - Use `git push` to push your changes to your current branch.
 - When you finish your task, open up a pull request to merge your changes into main.
 - From here, get two approvals, make any necessary changes, and squash and merge your changes, and place the issue number for the task you worked on in front of the merge message.
-- Once merged, close your issue and set its status to Done.
+- Once merged, delete the branch, close your issue, and set its status to Done.